pedrofilipefontes/tic-tac-toe/README.md

 # Tic Tac Toe

 This is a Tic Tac Toe game made with the purpose of improving coding skills having fun at the same time!
+The game is a classic to be played with friends or alone if you will.
+Each player marks an "O" or an "X" in the table.
+The first to complete a row in any direction, wins the game.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+This guide will provide you with information regarding how to run the game locally and how to deploy it in a live system if needed.

 ### Prerequisites